chiphogg/cppcon-2023-au-units/hogg-cppcon-23.md

 However, if you want a fuller comparison, you can check out the "alternatives" page on our documentation website.

-You can see here we have screenshots of the comparison table for each of the three questions in the framework.
+Here are screenshots of the comparison table for each question in the framework:

+- **(click)** one,
+- **(click)** two,
+- **(click)** and three.

 The rows represent the points of comparison, and the columns represent the units libraries we're comparing.

-So here you can see visually: the units library features in question 3 are far, _far_ more numerous than the others.
+We can see visually: there are _many_ features that distinguish units libraries in the third table, once you've got past the gauntlet of the first two tables.
 Of course, not all rows are created equal, and the ones higher up tend to be more important than the ones lower down, sometimes much more.
+Don't worry about the details: we'll hit the highlights _in this talk_, and you can always browse the full tables on our website.

 ---